-You don’t have to know much about Texas to know that we have a lot of state pride.
+You don’t have to know much about Texas to know we have a ton of state pride.
 From our tacos to our state parks to our economic outlook, there are lots of reasons to love the Lone Star State.

 Austin-based Whole Foods sets the example for large-scale commercial green energy in food retail.
-Not only has the company built or remodeled dozens of LEED-certified stores, it also uses solar panels to power 60 of its locations throughout the country — some of which were installed right here in Texas by Freedom Solar.
+The company hasn’t simply built or remodeled dozens of LEED-certified stores.
+It also uses solar panels to power 60 of its locations nationwide — some of which Freedom Solar Power installed right here in Texas!

 Whole Foods was a founding partner of the EPA’s GreenChill program, with the goal of reducing refrigerant emissions by using alternative coolants.
-And it has launched internal food waste reduction and composting programs — all while providing 100 percent post-consumer recycled-content bags for customers.
+And it’s launched internal food waste reduction and composting programs — all while providing 100% post-consumer recycled-content bags for customers.

 We’re proud of all the work this Freedom Solar client has done to help the environment.
-It’s no wonder the company is listed as one of the City of Austin’s Platinum Level Green Business Leaders!
+It’s no wonder the company is one of the City of Austin’s Platinum-Level Green Business Leaders!